Dr. Alex Smith

 Location/Building: HUD 116

-Dr. Alex Smith is Assistant Professor of Percussion at UCM, where his responsibilities include teaching applied lessons, percussion ensemble, and percussion methods.
-He also directs and writes for the UCM Marching Band Percussion Section and instructs undergraduate and graduate ethnomusicology courses.
-Smith received his D.M.A. in Percussion Performance at Michigan State University, where he also received his M.A. in Musicology/Ethnomusicology and M.M. in Percussion Performance.
+Alex Smith is a musician, scholar, and technologist.
+He is the Associate Professor of Percussion at University of Central Missouri, where he also directs and writes for the UCM Marching Percussion Section, and teaches a graduate course in musicology-ethnomusicology.
+Smith received his D.M.A. in Percussion Performance at Michigan State University, where he also received his M.A. in Musicology-Ethnomusicology and M.M. in Percussion Performance.
 At MSU, Smith studied with Professor Gwen Dease and Dr. Jon Weber.
 Smith received his B.M. in Percussion Performance from East Carolina University studying with Dr. Jon Wacker and Mr. Chris Nappi.